wy-go/wy-go.github.io/index.md

 # Wanyu Zhao

-I will be pursuing my PhD at UIUC CS.
+I am a first year CS PhD working with Prof. Charith Mendis.

 My research interests lie in computer systems, machine learning and the intersection between the two areas.
 My goal is to build practical and efficient systems (for machine learning and other emerging large-scale workloads).

 ## News
-- [Apr.
-2023] Going UIUC CS for a PhD!
-- [Feb.
-2023] Just finished my research intern at [PlatformX@UIUC](https://platformxlab.github.io/).
+- [Aug.
+2023] Join ADAPT Lab!

 ## Research